-Toronto Hydro is exposed to fluctuations in interest rates for the valuation of its post-employment benefit obligations.
-Toronto Hydro estimates that a 1% (100 basis point) increase in the discount rate used to value these obligations would decrease the accrued benefit obligation of the Corporation, as at December 31, 2012, by approximately \$39.4 million, and a 1% (100 basis point) decrease in the discount rate would increase the accrued benefit obligation, as at December 31, 2012, by approximately \$48.3 million.
+Toronto Hydro is exposed to fluctuations in interest rates for the valuation of its post-retirement benefit obligations.
+Toronto Hydro estimates that a 1% (100 basis point) increase in the discount rate used to value these obligations would decrease the accrued benefit obligation of the Corporation, as at December 31, 2013, by approximately \$37.0 million, and a 1% (100 basis point) decrease in the discount rate would increase the accrued benefit obligation, as at December 31, 2013, by approximately \$45.5 million.

-As at December 31, 2012, Toronto Hydro has limited exposure to interest rate risk since its significant obligations are either non-interest bearing or bear fixed interest rates, its financial assets are predominately short term in nature and mostly non-interest bearing, and LDC's revenue is governed by a specified rate of return pricing structure set by the OEB.
-The Corporation estimates that a 100 basis point increase (decrease) in short term interest rates, with all other variables held constant, would result in a decrease (increase) of approximately \$0.3 million per annum to net financing charges.
+As at December 31, 2013, aside from the valuation of its post-retirement benefit obligations, Toronto Hydro was exposed to interest rate risk predominately from short-term borrowings under its commercial paper program, while most of its remaining obligations were either non-interest bearing or bear fixed interest rates, and its financial assets were predominately short-term in nature and mostly non-interest bearing.
+The Corporation estimates that a 100 basis point increase (decrease) in short-term interest rates, with all other variables held constant, would result in an increase (decrease) of approximately \$2.1 million to annual net financing charges.